Chart Color Schemes

 Employment drivers in Harristown are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Harristown has a skilled workforce with well-represented essential services sectors.
-The unemployment rate was 5.6% in the past year, with an estimated employment growth of 6.0%.
+Harristown has a skilled workforce with significant representation in essential services sectors.
+The unemployment rate was 5.6% as of September 2025, with an estimated employment growth of 6.0% over the past year.
+This is based on AreaSearch's aggregation of statistical area data.

-Agriculture, forestry & fishing has limited presence at 2.1%, compared to 4.5% regionally.
-Many residents commute elsewhere for work based on Census data.
-From September 2024 to September 2025, employment increased by 6.0%, while labour force grew by 4.1%, leading to a 1.8 percentage point decrease in unemployment.
-In contrast, Rest of Qld had employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
-State-level data from 25-Nov-25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 indicate national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between industries.
-Applying these projections to Harristown's employment mix suggests local employment should increase by 6.5% over five years and 13.9% over ten years.
+The area has a particular specialization in health care & social assistance, with an employment share 1.3 times the regional level.
+Conversely, agriculture, forestry & fishing has limited presence at 2.1%, compared to the regional average of 4.5%.
+While local employment opportunities exist, many residents commute elsewhere for work, as indicated by the count of Census working population to local population.
+Between September 2024 and September 2025, employment in Harristown increased by 6.0%, while labour force grew by 4.1%.
+This resulted in a decrease in unemployment by 1.7 percentage points.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a slight rise in unemployment of 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Harristown's employment mix suggests local employment should increase by 6.5% over five years and 13.9% over ten years.
+However, it is important to note that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment